YijunAH/bigdiamonds/README.md

 # Diamond Price Prediction

-(Please wait a few seconds for figures to show up) Using two datasets, one from the ggplot2 package(diamonds) 2008 (diamondsc.info), one from diamondsc.info (bigdiamonds) to explore variables which determine diamond price
+(Please wait a few seconds for figures to show up) Using two datasets, one from the ggplot2 package(diamonds, data collected from diamondsc.info in 2008), one from diamondsc.info (bigdiamonds) to explore variables which determine diamond price

 # General Background/Research Purpose